jakeybob/appleTV_IR/README.md

 It's called AppleTV_IR because I created it to solve a problem I had with my AppleTV setup, but it is of course applicable to any audio situation.

+USing the micro board, and placing everything onto an arduino-uno prototyping board (or similar) it is possible to fit everything into e.g. an Altoids tin – see /pic.jpg

 IR Remote library used : https://github.com/z3t0/Arduino-IRremote

 Datasheets for hardware found in /datasheets